polyscone/knight/README.md

 The build script will run tests, linters, and will inject extra build information that gets printed when `knight version` or `knight -version` is run.

-The build script also does things like stripping paths, disabling symbol tables, and disabling DWARF generation by default as well.
+The build script will do things like stripping paths, disabling symbol tables, and disabling DWARF generation by default as well.
 To include debug information in the build using the build script run with the `-debug` flag:
 ```sh
 go run build.go -debug
 ```